 Your company’s focus on sustainability is particularly exciting to me.
 I’d enjoy talking with you more about my fit for this position as well as for your company.
 You can reach me at 555-555-5555 to schedule an interview.

-Of course, this letter could be written with brevity and focus in a variety of ways.
-How would you further improve this cover letter?
+This cover letter could be written with improved brevity and focus in a variety of ways.
+How would you improve it?